-So it’s really important that you give some careful thought to the music you choose for your wedding and the party you give for your reception, because it has the power to make (or break) the whole evening.
+So it’s really important that you give some careful thought to your choice of wedding music – as well as music for the reception party – because it has the power to make (or break) the whole evening.

 Make sure your guests are entertained